Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 - Relevant devices such as smart cards or security keys are available if you are issuing passkeys (FIDO2).
 - You have installed the Unifyia Operator Client on your system to access the connected devices.
 Currently, the Operator Client is available only for Windows systems.
 - Groups must be added.
-- A workflow must be created to enable the issuance of the Passkeys (FDO2).
+- A workflow must be created to enable the issuance of the Passkeys.

 ### Sponsor User